-The Reguliersgracht canal passes through the Herengracht, Keizergracht & Prinsengracht canals.
-These intersections are great spots to admire the bridges and canal boats passing by and are particulatly beautiful at night when lit up.
+The Reguliersgracht canal passes through the Herengracht, Keizersgracht & Prinsengracht canals.
+As a result, these points are great places to admire the bridges and canal boats passing by.
+Furthermore, the bridges and canals are also particularly beautiful when lit up at night.

-On the corner of Reguliersgracht and Prinsengracht is the Amstelveld square, location of the Amstelkerk.
+On the corner of Reguliersgracht and Prinsengracht is Amstelveld square which is the location of the Amstel Church (Amstelkerk).
 This wooden church was designed in 1668 and started as a preachers barn.
-The intention was to replace the wooden structure with a more permanent building on Botermarkt which is now Rembrandtplein.
-This never happened due to lack of funding.
-The building was recently restored in 1988 and also incorporates a cool restaurant/bar Nel.
-It's a great family atmosphere with a kids playground just outside.
+The intention was to replace the wooden structure with a more permanent building on Rembrandtplein).
+However, this never happened due to lack of funding.
+In 1988, the church was restored and features a cool restaurant/bar called Nel.
+It's has a great family atmosphere and has a kids playground just outside.

 This house at Reguliersgracht 57-59 was built around 1879 for carpenter-contractor Zeeger Deenik & Son.
 It was designed by famous architect Isaac Gosschalk who also designed other key buildings in Amsterdam such as the Heineken Brewery.
-It was built around 1879 for carpenter-contractor Zeeger Deenik & Son and combines brick, stone and wood in the ornate facade.
+The ornate facade is one of the few buildings in Amsterdam to combine brick, stone and wood.

-At the corner-house of Prinsengracht and Reguliersgracht there is a statue of a stork.
-This has been there since the 17th century when a midwife had her practice at the house.
+At the 17th century corner-house of Prinsengracht and Reguliersgracht, there is a statue of a stork.
+This belonged to a midwife had her practice at the house.
 In Holland, a stork is still displayed in the window of a house when a baby has been born!

-- Capture the seven bridges creating a tunnel effect by finding a low angle, either from a canal boat on Herengracht looking up Reguliersgracht or low down on the pavement above Herengracht.
+- Capture the seven bridges on Herengracht.
+Create a tunnel effect by finding a low angle, either from a boat on Herengracht or low down on the pavement.

-- Take a close up photo of the stork at the junction of Reguliersgracht & Prinsengracht.
+- Take a close up photo of the stork at the junction of Reguliersgracht and Prinsengracht.

-- Use panorama mode on camera phone to capture canal intersections.
+- Use panorama mode on a camera phone in order to capture canal intersections.

-Reguliersgracht hosts a yearly event which called the Seven Bridges Jazz Festival taking its name from the seven bridges spanning the canal.
-The festival takes place every September at carious venues along the canal.
+Reguliersgracht hosts the yearly Seven Bridges Amsterdam Jazz Festival.
+This festival takes its name from the seven bridges which span the canal and takes place every September at various venues along the canal.
 This is no charge for entry to the festival.